Pushing & pulling strings

 Options:

-For complex conflicts, even if the import failed you can still manually resolve the conflicts on the Tolgee webapp.
+For complex conflicts, even if the import fails, you can still manually resolve the conflicts in Tolgee itself.

 Currently, CLI does not let you delete keys that are not part of your local copy of the strings.
 In the near future, you'll be able to set a flag to tell the CLI you want to delete strings on the platform that aren't in your local copy.